pkp/pkp-docs/contributing/en/create-and-edit.md

 ![](./assets/create-open-PR.png)

 In this final page, you also have the option to create your pull request or create a draft pull request.
 A pull request indicates that you have completed your changes and lets the PKP team members know to review your changes.
 Meanwhile, a draft pull request allows you to continue to make changes.

 *If you are a member of the PKP team, you’ll see the ability to commit directly to the master branch*.
 It’s important to note that these changes are immediate, but they are also unreviewed.
 Please do not commit directly to master.
 We recommend that you always commit code via pull request.

-## Save and Continue Edits to branch
+## Save and Continue Edits to Branch

 Once you’ve created a draft pull request, you can continue making changes to the document you’re working on at any time.
 It will be important to note which branch is created for that particular document, especially if you have multiple branches in your repository.

 ![](./assets/Github-dash-branch-menu.png)

 Again, the branch that has been created will be listed on the forth box in the Comparing changes page when generating a pull request.

 ![](./assets/create-branch-name.png)

 You can also find out the branch by looking at the PKP Repository, pull request tab.
 Any active pull requests made can be found in the pkp repository page under pull request.
 Here you will find both draft pull requests and pull requests made.

 ![](./assets/pkp-docs-PR.png)